What is tuberculosis?

 In addition, pulmonary tuberculosis often occurs:

-Important note: If you have bloody sputum or a cough lasting longer than three weeks, you must visit us.
+Important note: If you have bloody sputum or a cough with no known cause, you should urgently consult a doctor.

 The possible symptoms of organ tuberculosis: